The Birmingham Classic is a WTA 250 tennis tournament that is played on outdoor grass courts at the Edgbaston Priory Club in Birmingham, England.

 Draw

-The draws for the 2023 tournament in Birmingham will be available to view on the WTA Tour website a few days before the start of the tournament.
+The draws for the 2023 tournament in Birmingham are now available to view on the WTA Tour (see links below).

-The total prize money for the 2023 WTA Birmingham tennis tournament in Birmingham has yet to be confirmed but in 2022 it was $251,750.
+The total prize money for the 2023 WTA Birmingham tennis tournament was $259,303, with the prize money and ranking points being split as follows.

 Women’s Singles